bibleup/docs/docs/src/guide/README.md

 ```

 ## BibleUp Core
-BibleUp comes with the default CSS themes (for the popovers) pre-bundled into the build, providing a single minified code.<br>However, you can decide to include BibleUp Core API and CSS separately.
+BibleUp comes with the default CSS theme (for the popovers) pre-bundled into the build, providing a single minified code.<br>However, you can decide to include BibleUp Core API and CSS separately.

 ### NPM: